Health services | Veterans Affairs

 Available at these locations

 Our urgent care clinic offers walk-in health care when you need help right away, but don’t have an emergency.
-Urgent care doesn’t replace your primary care doctor but can help when your doctor’s office is closed and need to see a health care professional right away.
-Medical conditions treated include:
+Urgent care doesn’t replace your primary care doctor, but it can help when your doctor’s office is closed and you need to see a health care professional immediately.
+We treat medical conditions like:

 - Colds, flu, and strep throat